 Assisted suicide

-The Salvation Army is calling on the UK government to oppose assisted suicide and protect vulnerable people by securing consistent funding for quality palliative care.
+The Salvation Army is calling on MPs in the UK Parliament to oppose assisted suicide and protect vulnerable people and secure consistent funding for quality palliative care.

 If you would like to add your voice to this call, write to your MP today.